gii-is-DP1/dp1-2020-g2-07/readme.md

 ### As an employee
 * Personal profile listing your daily schedule
-* Charge subscriptions from clients
+* Charge subscriptions to clients

 ### As an admin
 * Enable, Edit and Delete clients and employees